 Shawls or stoles are among the popular handicrafts in Kashmir.
 The shawls are usually of silk, wool or a blend of the two.
 The art of shawl making passes from one generation to another.
 They are soft and warm and are beautiful to look at.
 It serves the locals in the freezing winter, and you can get them to your family and friends after visiting Kashmir.
 It is undoubtedly one of the best things to get from Kashmir as a souvenir.
 You can get shawls and stoles from the Polo View market in Lal chowk, Srinagar.

-Tilla Work Pheran is one of Kashmir’s most unique and admirable handicraft.
-It is a kind of embroidery which takes around a month to complete.
-In recent days, tilla work done on machines are readily available in the market and relatively cost much less than an originally hand-made one.
+Tilla Work Pheran is one of Kashmir’s most unique and admirable handicrafts.
+It is a kind of embroidery that takes around a month to complete.
+In recent days, tilla work done on machines are readily available in the market and relatively costs much less than an originally hand-made one.
 But needless to say, handwoven ones are more elegant and beautiful.